JTan2231/bartholomew/README.md

 # Bartholomew
 Selection of Bartholomew algorithms.
-Requires [TensorFlow Lite Runtime](https://www.tensorflow.org/lite/guide/python) version `2.5.0`.
+Requires [TensorFlow Lite Runtime](https://www.tensorflow.org/lite/guide/python) version `2.5.0` and at least
+Python 3.

 Currently, the only algorithm in the repository is his vision capabilities.